 Thus the #1 Most-Important Thing to Know:

 My most important advice, then, is never, ever, ever buy anything from someone who sends you unsolicited advertising by e-mail, even if the product is something you want!
-Many of these offers are fraudulent, and the advertising method is, by definition, underhanded, especially if the "from" address is forged.
-Why in the world would you want to give your hard earned money to people who would forge their return address, or make you pay to receive their advertisements that you didn't even ask for?
-Film critic Roger Ebert urged people not to support spammers by buying their junk in a speech in Boulder, Colorado.
-His plea is now well known as the "Boulder Pledge".
+Many of these offers are fraudulent, and the advertising method is, by definition, underhanded, especially if the “from” address is forged.
+Why in the world would you want to give your hard earned money to people who would forge their return address, or make you pay to receive their advertisements that you didn’t even ask for?
+Way back in 1996 (the same year the Spam Primer got started), the late film critic Roger Ebert urged people not to support spammers by buying their junk in a speech in Boulder, Colorado.
+His plea is now well known as the “Boulder Pledge”.

 Next Topic: How Spammers Get Your Address